Performance Guide

 - Increase it (e.g.,

-128*1024or1024*1024) for large file throughput if you have memory to spare. - Decrease it if you are memory constrained and processing massive files.
+512*1024or1024*1024) for large-file throughput if you have memory to spare. - Decrease it (e.g.,

-- If you push chunk sizes into the multi-megabyte range, budget the extra memory per open file to avoid accidental OOMs.
+zlibwork is offloaded to a thread, so the default already benefits from decompression offload. - If you push chunk sizes into the multi-megabyte range, budget the extra memory per open file to avoid accidental OOMs.

 # Example: Using a larger chunk size for speed